Discover your Digital Marketing Specialization: The T-Shaped Marketer model

 Data and Analytics

 A/B testing principles.
 The process of analyzing, transforming, and modeling data with the goal of gathering insights, informing conclusions, and decision-making.
+Using a lightweight BI tool like PowerMetrics to analyze your data and gather insights means that you can easily share the findings with the entire marketing organization (and beyond).

 HTML and Design